 How to learn digital marketing:

-Contractors and temps need to know basic financial management skills, as they are vital for helping you keep track of what people owe you, what you owe other people, what expenses you can claim at the end of the financial year, as well as making paying your taxes a lot easier.
+Contractors need to know basic bookkeeping skills.
+The benefits of good bookkeeping are numerous, but in short, they can help you keep track of what people owe you, what you owe other people, what expenses you can claim at the end of the financial year, and make paying your taxes a lot easier.
+This makes it an invaluable skill for any contractor to possess.

 Even if you already have an accountant, knowing how to keep good books can help you track your finances throughout the year, without having to wait for your accountant to review your income.

-- Invest in software.
-Programs such as MYOB and Xero can streamline your personal finance tasks, making it easier to manage your finances and meet your tax responsibilities.
+Invest in software.
+Programs such as MYOB and Xero can streamline your bookkeeping tasks, making it easier to manage your finances and meet your tax responsibilities.

 4. Change Management